GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

 ## Installation using different load balancers

-A label is shown for commands that apply to each type of load balancer. **Only follow instructions that include the applicable tag for the load balancer in use.
-If no tag is specified, the command is applicable for all load balancers.**
+The below labels are used throughout these docs to indicate certain commands that only apply to a specific type of load balancer. **If no tag is specified, the command is applicable for all load balancers.**

-These are example deployments.
-We highly recommend using your own custom DNS entries.
-This is especially important with an ALB or NLB load balancer.

 - Classic Load Balancer - ![CDNJS](https://img.shields.io/badge/CLB--green.svg)

 - Application Load Balancer (Beta) - ![CDNJS](https://img.shields.io/badge/ALB--red.svg) ** Coming soon

 - Network Load Balancer (Alpha)- ![CDNJS](https://img.shields.io/badge/NLB--orange.svg)

+> **_NOTE:_** These are example deployments.
+We highly recommend using your own custom DNS entries.
+This is especially important with an ALB or NLB load balancer.

 > **_NOTE:_**  ![CDNJS](https://img.shields.io/badge/CLB--green.svg) Following the CLB example guide will install a classic load balancer with an `IP` that is not static.
 Don't worry about the `IP` changing.
 All pods will be updated automatically with our script when a change in the `IP` of the load balancer occurs.
 However, when deploying in production, **DO NOT** use our script.
 Instead, assign a CNAME record for the LoadBalancer DNS name, or use Amazon Route 53 to create a hosted zone.
 More details in this [AWS guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/using-domain-names-with-elb.html?icmpid=docs_elb_console).